CarlosViniMSouza/Roadmap-FullStack-Python/README.md

     ° [Django CMS](https://docs.google.com/document/d/1f5eWyD_sxUSok436fSqDI0NHcpQ88CXQoDoQm9ZXb0s/edit)

 ### Ok, It may seem like little to study, but Django's ecosystem is vast (it can take months to develop a good foundation and generate a few small projects).
-But if you are patient, this time spent will pay off! ✌️😉
+But if you are patient, this time spent will pay off! ✌️😉&nbsp;

   - Flask trail